 The Nike Metcon has become somewhat synonymous for cross training activities.
 Over the last couple months, we’ve been putting the Nike Metcon 4 to the test in the gym and in day-to-day activities.
-In this article, we’ll take a deep dive look into this shoe’s construction, performance, material, and much more.
+We wanted to find out how this model compared to others on the market in search of finding the best cross training shoes.

 The Nike Metcon 4’s outside material is composed of a sandwich mesh, the outide features Nike Flywire with a light TPU covering it.
 On the inside of the shoe’s sandwich mesh there’s a softer material, and I thought that was nice feature for additional comfort and flexibility.
 Towards the big toe, Nike has added a synthetic feeling material to prevent drag in movements like burpees and other toe dragging activities.

 The offset is 4mm, so the shoe sits really flat, it feels sturdy and fully grounded.
 I never noticed any issues with my ankle stability during strength, power, or even cardio-esque movements.
 In my opinion, I felt like the TPU Nike used in this Metcon was a bit harder than previous models, which is a good thing for heavy lifts.